 The end of the year is a great time for reflection, the end of the decade, is the sort of milestone that only comes around a handful of times in our adult life and is special indeed.
 This is a rare chance – if we choose to take it – to look back, reflect on what’s changed, what’s worked, what hasn’t and all the things that lie somewhere in between.
-A decade is the sort of span of time when dreams can be realised, enterprises grown out of nothing, families started and communities established.
+A decade is the sort of span of time when dreams can be realised, enterprises grown out of nothing, families started and communities established (if you need reminding of how much has changed globally in the last 10 years then read here).
 It’s the sort of period of time where you really can put a “ding” in your small part of the universe, if you choose to.
 What have you really spent your last 10 years doing and what stands out, how far have you come, what will stand the test of time?

 The question is, will you take the chance to reflect or just let it pass you by?

 Sure you say, I know that and I’ll reflect at some point, on the train home one day or one evening on the sofa perhaps.
 But REAL useful reflection ought to be a bit more deliberate than that.
 I think the following steps can all help:

 - It can help a lot if it is guided in some way (for example around a specific set of questions that you answer one by one before moving on) .
 Don’t overthink the questions though, quick-fire is your friend here